 We have revised the manuscript accordingly and have toned down the importance of our results.
-To address the concern with SST limitations, we re ran all analyses using the MWCT as described in detail above.
+To address the concern with SST limitations, we re-ran all analyses using the MWCT as described in detail above.
 Although both temperatures are only partially correlated, we found similar results of species changes in response to both temperature metrics resulting in the same ecological conclusions.
-See supplemental results.
+We thank the reviewer for this comment because the re-analysis further strengthens our conclusions.
+Please see supplemental results.

 Reviewer: 2